 Whether you’re an individual, a family or a company, check out the various ways you can get involved with Easterseals Midwest.

-Your gift to Easterseals Midwest makes a profound difference in the lives of people with disability.
+Your gift to Easterseals Midwest makes a profound difference in the lives of people with disabilities.
 We are changing the way the world defines and views disability by making positive, profound differences in people's lives every day.
-Easterseals employs more than 1,400 staff members and provides services for over 4,600 individuals and families statewide through four divisions:
+Easterseals employs more than 1,800 staff members and provides services for over 5,000 individuals and families statewide through four divisions:

 • Autism Services

 Easterseals belives that everyone, regardless of ability, should have a life of opportunity, independence, and contribution.
 As a member of our community, you have an opportunity to shape policy around causes you believe in and improve the lives of people in our communty.
 Join us in making the world a better, more inclusive place - through advocacy, we can help people of all ages and abilities reach their full potential.

 There are six ways to help Easterseals Midwest amplify the voices of people with developmental disabilities: Meet your state Representative and Senators; get active in your community; attend your Representative or Senator’s fundraiser or town hall; plan a tour of Easterseals Midwest’s programs and invite your Representative or Senator; invite your Representative or Senator and a representative of Easterseals Midwest to coffee; write a letter to your local newspaper editor.